 Most believers in hope come up empty when confronted with how they plan to make the world they hope for, happen.
 Will the folks who hope for better government run for office?
 Highly doubtful.
+Will the folks who hope for the return of a thriving planet stop procreating?
+Not a chance.
 Will the folks who hope for a kinder world for animals go vegan?
 Highly unlikely.
 Will the folks who want cleaner oceans stop using plastic?
-Extremely unlikely.
+Not in a million years.
 Will the folks who hope for a fossil fuel free world let go of industrial civilization?
-Not a chance.
+Not even a remote possibility.
 Hope thrives in comfort, and there is no possibility for change in comfort.
 Change needs chaos, and it’s only from the depths of chaos that the potential for something better can emerge.
+Hope gives us permission to continue living a lie, a really Big Lie.

 So I offer to you not a testament to hope, but an obituary of sorts.
 R.I.P. hope.
 You should have died long ago.
 You changed nothing, and under your spell of self-deception, neither did humanity.